 Some older adults may not like cooking or may not have the time.
 Several meal delivery options may suit those following a low sodium diet.

 With Magic Kitchen, people can choose from various meal plans with fully cooked meals.
-They can build their plan from à la carte options or choose from set menus.
+They can build their plan from à la carte options or set menus.

 Magic Kitchen offers hospital discharge meals, long-term care meals, and other specialty meal delivery options.

 Some sample items with nutrition facts from Magic Kitchen’s low sodium menu include: